dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### attachments Objects Array

-Alcillary documents, discussed, presented, referenced or related to the converstaion may be stored in the attachements array.
+Ancillary documents, discussed, presented, referenced or related to the conversation may be stored in the attachments array.

 * attachments: "Attachment[]" (optional)